 Our simple and straightforward adoption questionnaire is an easy start to the adoption process.
 This questionnaire is our preliminary way of getting to know you.
 It provides our adoption counselors with talking points for the discussions we’ll have together about adopting your new pet.
 Your answers provide insights about your expectations, interests, experiences, lifestyle and family dynamics.
 With this information, we are best prepared to answer your questions about the pets you may be interested in adopting.
 You can download and complete the adoption questionnaire in advance and bring it with you, or complete it on-site.

 Visiting with prospective new pets is an opportunity to get to know their unique personalities so you can choose a pet that you think is right for you.
 It is not mandatory, but we encourage you to get the whole family on board by bringing everyone who lives with you along.
 This gives each household member the opportunity to interact one-on-one with your prospective pet.
 We have several areas at the shelter where you can spend quality time as a family to get to know your new pet.
+When it comes to dogs, you can even take a walk with your prospective pet, perhaps along one of our many trails, to help get to know them as well.
 With regard to fellow canine family members, dog-to-dog introductions are handled on a case-by-case basis.
 We will work with you to determine if an introduction is in your resident dog’s and your prospective dog’s best interest.
 You do not have to bring your resident dog with you when you are stopping by to meet available shelter pets.

 Our staff members spend considerable about of time with the animals each day, so they are always happy to share information and stories.
 Don’t be shy – please ask any and all questions that come to mind, before, during and after the adoption process.
 We are here to help and will gladly answer all of your questions.